Older adults and abuse

 Taking the first steps can be difficult.
 Those living with abuse are often exhausted, frightened, and holding out hope that things will improve.
 These feelings are entirely normal, and everyone who provides support and counseling understands them well; no one will blame you for not acting sooner.

-As a victim, you have the right to a secure life in a safe environment.
+You have the right to live in a safe environment.
 You have the right to use the resources available to you.
-You have the right to seek help, and you deserve to receive it.

 Nothing excuses abusive behavior.